Your spreadsheet is costing you deals.

 Spreadsheets weren't built for a six-figure watch business.

-If your inventory lives in Excel, Google Sheets, Notion, or a generic small-business CRM, here's what it's quietly costing you.
+If your inventory lives in Excel, Google Sheets, Notion, or generic small-business software, here's what it's quietly costing you.

 Every watch is a 5-minute typing exercise